MouazAlsayyad/Aspire-with-Clean-Architecture/README.md

 - **Root Path Redirect**: The root path (`/`) automatically redirects to Scalar UI (`/scalar/v1`) for convenient API documentation access
 - **Request Logging**: HTTP request logging middleware is disabled by default for performance reasons but can be re-enabled if needed (see `Program.cs` comments)
 - **Cloudflare R2 Setup**: See [CLOUDFLARE_R2_SETUP.md](./CLOUDFLARE_R2_SETUP.md) for detailed R2 storage configuration instructions
+- **Firebase Authentication**: Firebase Authentication service (`FirebaseAuthService`) provides programmatic user management for push notifications.
+The service automatically initializes on first use and handles Firebase user creation and UID retrieval
+- **FCM Token Management**: Users can register FCM tokens for push notifications.
+The system automatically creates Firebase users when tokens are registered and checks for existing tokens via the `HasFCMToken` endpoint

 ## 🔒 Security Considerations